hphelion/documentation/community/community.install-overview.md

 * 2 overcloud swift nodes
 * At least 1 overcloud compute node

+	Two of the overcloud controllers provide for high availability failover.
+You can use the **Icinga Dashboard** as described in [Using the Icinga Service](/helion/openstack/services/icinga/).

 In addition, an installation system, called the seed cloud host, that meets the following configuration is required:

 * At least 64 GB of RAM